Makana (musician): Career

 Makana began singing when he was seven years old, took up 'ukulele at nine and began learning the indigenous art of slack key guitar at eleven.
 A protégé of slack key guitar legends, including Bobby Moderow Jr. and the late master Uncle Sonny Chillingworth, Makana has dedicated his life to perpetuating as well as evolving the traditional Hawaiian art form of slack key guitar.
-From this tradition, Makana has evolved his own dynamic style, coined "Slack Rock": slack key infused with elements of bluegrass, rock, blues and raga.
 Makana's playing has garnered praise from such guitar luminaries as Kirk Hammett (Metallica) and Pepe Romero (Spanish Flamenco Master).

-His debut album “Makana” was released in 1999; it won the Best World Music Album Award at the Hawaii Music Awards.
-It was followed by “Koi Au” in 2002 (“A landmark musical statement” – Star Bulletin) and “Ki Ho’alu: Journey of Hawaiian Slack Key” in 2003.
-Soon thereafter Makana contributed to the Grammy-nominated albums “Hawaiian Slack Key Kings I & II”.
-In 2008, his first all-original release “Different Game” came out and in 2009 he released a 20th anniversary slack key guitar instrumental compilation, “Venus, and the Sky Turns to Clay”.
+His debut album "Makana" was released in 1999; it won the Best World Music Album Award at the Hawaii Music Awards.
+It was followed by "Koi Au" in 2002 ("A landmark musical statement" – Star Bulletin) and "Ki Ho’alu: Journey of Hawaiian Slack Key" in 2003.
+Soon thereafter Makana contributed to the Grammy-nominated albums "Hawaiian Slack Key Kings I & II".
+In 2008, his first all-original release "Different Game" came out and in 2009 he released a 20th anniversary slack key guitar instrumental compilation, "Venus, and the Sky Turns to Clay".

-His latest album Ripe was released in 2013 and funded by fans through the online crowd sourcing platform Kickstarter.
+In 2013, Makana released "Ripe" that was funded by fans through the online crowd sourcing platform Kickstarter.
 It was produced by Ron Nevison and Mitchell Froom, with arrangements by keyboardist, composer, and arranger Jeff Bova.

 Makana has toured with or opened for acts such as Jason Mraz, Santana, Elvis Costello, Paul Rodgers, Sting, No Doubt, Jack Johnson, Chris Isaak, John Legend and more.

 Makana's song "Family" was featured in the opening episode in Series 4 of Magnum P.I.
 (2018 TV series), "Island Vibes", first airing on October 1, 2021.
 It was performed by Makana himself, inside La Mariana Restaurant towards the close of the show.

 Business dispute

 In 2013, Makana's former manager Tom Bunch filed a lawsuit against Makana for breach of contract and defamation.
-Bunch claimed that Makana rejected work that Bunch had lined up, arranged for performances on his own, failed to respond to communications, was late in paying commissions, and "[refused] to work 'when planet Mercury is in retrograde ... approximately six months per year.'"
 Bunch reported that he received a letter from Makana's attorney terminating their contract in July 2013.

+On October 8, 2021, the court granted summary judgement in Makana's favor.